LEARN

 Colour Adult:

 Both adults in general dull green with dusky black barring; dull crimson forehead and lores, red reaching to beneath and behind eye; centre of abdomen has brown/red patch; brown/red tail.
-Brown/grey bill, upper mandible elongated and less curved.
+Brown/grey beak, upper mandible elongated and less curved.
 Eye ring pink/grey.
 Eye red.

 Colour Juvenile: